ebonnal/streamable/README.md

     .map(
         lambda hashtags: requests.post(
             "https://foo.bar",
-            headers = {'Content-Type': 'application/json'}
+            headers={'Content-Type': 'application/json'},
             auth=("foo", "bar"),
-            json={"hashtags": hashtags}
+            json={"hashtags": hashtags},
         ),
         n_workers=4,
     )
     # raise for each response having status code 4XX or 5XX.
     .do(requests.Response.raise_for_status)
     .log(what="hashtags batch integrations")
-    # launch the iteration and log its advancement + raise a summary of the potential exception once the pipe is exhausted.
+    # launch the iteration and log its advancement + raise a summary of the raised exceptions if any once the pipe is exhausted.
     .superintend()
 )
 ```